 Variable-Rate Debt - Variable-rate debt products are rolling series of short-term investments that are resold periodically and are therefore priced at the short end of the yield curve at low interest rates.
 If an issuer accepts the risks inherent in variable interest rates, the issuer can take advantage of some of the lowest rates available on the market.
 Variable-rate debt may be appropriate for the District's portfolio, especially in the environment where increased interest earnings on invested funds offset the increased cost of variable-rate debt.
-Variable-rate debt products include variable-rate debt products to achieve a lower cost of borrowing or for short-term borrowing.
+Variable-rate debt products include variable-rate demand obligations, commercial paper, and auction rate securities.
+The District may consider the use of variable-rate debt products to achieve a lower cost of borrowing or for short-term borrowing.
 In determining whether or not to use variable-rate debt, the District will analyze the risks associated with the variable-rate debt products, including derivative products.